Morelia: The municipality

 The growth of the city of Morelia is having a negative impact on the surrounding forested area.
 This is particularly problematic in the area north of the city, which belongs to the Lake Cuitzeo basin, and is a main recharge area for the city's aquifer.
 The forested areas around the city are also important for the city's air quality and as a breeding place for pollinating insects needed for agriculture.
 UNAM has been documenting the species in these forests with the aim of getting them declared as biological reserves.

 One industrial area is the Ciudad Industrial de Morelia, which mostly houses small and medium-sized enterprises.
 Some of the products manufactured here include cooking oil, flour, cement, plastics, bottling and candies.
 Tourism is a rising component of the economy, taking advantage of area's colonial heritage, smaller traditional communities, natural areas and archeological zones such as Santa María de Guido in the city, Barranca de los Lobos in Teremendo, Nahuatl Sanctuary and Catrina in Capula.
 However, it has not been developed sufficiently to be a major contributor.
 Tourism accounts for the main economic activity in Morelia.
-Morelia contains many ecological areas, such as the Rio Bodoquero, which attracts majority of tourists and local residents.
 Unfortunately, due to Mexico's rising crime in drug trafficking within the cartels, this can provide a grave disincentive in the tourism sector for Morelia.

 According to Standard & Poor's report for November 2009, the government of Morelia maintains an adequate development budget, backed by relatively high income and low debt.
 It is rated on a national scale for Mexico as A+.
 The economy is projected to be stable with the government keeping control of expenses.